 Interview with director of Much Ado About Nothing

-In this interview director Ronan Phelan explains why this is one of Shakespeare’s most contemporary works, the meaning behind those flaming pants in the poster, and why we’ll all recognise the ‘delicious’ slagging between original romcom couple Benedick and Beatrice.
+In this interview director Ronan Phelan explains why he decided to set it on the deck of a deluxe mobile home, the meaning behind those flaming pants in the poster, and why we’ll all recognise the slagging between original romcom couple Benedick and Beatrice.

 When Rough Magic was asked to return to Kilkenny with another Shakespeare show, several of the bard’s texts were on the table.
 What made you push for Much Ado About Nothing?